Pvt. Lonnie Lee Gray

 The lack of food and water caused physical disabilities; such as, the prisoners' mouths swelling and their tongues splitting open.
 If the prisoners drank the water, they were often killed.

-Lonnie made to San Fernando.
-There, he and the other POWs were packed into small wooden boxcars.
+Lonnie made it to San Fernando., where he and the other POWs were packed into small wooden boxcars.
 The cars were known as "Forty or Eight" cars.
 This meant each car could hold forty men or eight horses.
 The Japanese packed 100 men into each car.
 Many POWs died during the trip and fell-out when the POWs climbed out of the cars at Mariveles.

 From Mariveles, the POWs walked the last few miles to Camp O'Donnell.
 Camp O'Donnell was an unfinished Filipino Army Camp.
 There was only one water faucet for 12,000 POWs.
 Men literally died waiting for a drink.
 The death rate in the camp was so bad that the Japanese opened a new camp at Cabanatuan.

 Lonnie was held in the new camp until August

 1944 when he was sent to Manila for transport to